 The fermata is a musical symbol that is used to lengthen a note.
 Cocolí in El Calderón has Eva Guillamón as performer.
 The concept and music are by Sonia Megías.
 Together they make up Dúa de Pel.. https://vimeo.com/758826125/c30bb5aa2f?share=copy…

-2. Basic tries.
-Anatomy and hairstyle
+2. Basic triads.
+Anatomy and comb

 Ana Romero Flores and the indigenous struggle